TedHartMS/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 ```

 ## Constraints on Indexing
+### Incompatible definitions
+Some index definitions are not compatible with certain partitioning schemes or Active vs. Total indexing.
+#### Total Indexes Cannot Be Eager
+Eager indexes can only be Active indexes, because they must update the appropriate bucket on the same silo as the activated grain.
+#### Total Indexes Cannot be Partitioned Per-Silo
+The indexing paper describes this limitation in detail in section 5.2: Per-Silo (physically partitioned) indexes would have to do fan-out operations to update the status of an index entry on a grain, because the grain may have previously been active on a different silo.
+The API does not contain definitions that allow such an index to be specified.
+There appears to be no need to implement this.
+#### Unique Indexes Cannot Be Active
+An Active Index cannot be defined as unique for the following reason:
+1. Suppose there's a unique Active Index over persistent objects.
+2. The activation of an initialized object could create a conflict in the Active Index.
+   E.g., there's an active player PA with email foo and a non-active persistent player PP with email foo.
+3. An attempt to activate PP will cause a violation of the Active Index on email.
+   In other words, having a Total unique index prevents the possibility of such a conflict; having an Active unique index does not, because one could activate a Grain, set its email to something already there and persist it (and then deactivate it and activate a new one, etc.).
+The only use case would be "only one such value can be active at a time", but this would lead to more issues than gain.
+This implies we should disallow such indexes.
+#### Unique Indexes Cannot Be Partitioned Per-Silo
+As with Total indexes, Unique Indexes partitioned per Silo (physically) would require fan-out operations to all silos to ensure that the indexed property value is unique.
+This is currently not implemented.
+#### Fault-Tolerant Indexes Cannot Be Eager
+Fault-Tolerant Indexes are based on the workflow queues, so they cannot be Eager.
+#### Cannot Define Both Eager And Lazy Indexes on a Single Grain
+Allowing both Eager and Lazy indexes on a single grain would lead to potential difficulties in ensuring correctness.
 ### Only One Index Implementation (FT, NFT, TRX) per Grain
 Orleans only supports a single index implementation per Grain class: fault-tolerant or non-fault-tolerant workflow, or transactional.
 This is reflected in the presence of only a single `IIndexWriter` facet parameter.
 ### Single Implementation Class per Grain Interface